 The Cachiros had large business and political interests that reached to the top of the Honduran elite.
 They had strong contacts in the military and the police at their service — particularly in their former stronghold in Colón.

 The Honduran government had mostly ignored the group until recently.
 However, the United States government took a special interest in the Cachiros, targeting the group’s assets and pushing the Honduran government to seize somewhere between $500 million to $800 million in properties in September 2013.
 In a deal reportedly negotiated with the US Drug Enforcement Administration, the two leaders of the Cachiros surrendered to US authorities in January 2015, initiating the end of the group’s reign.

-The Cachiros began as small time cattle rustlers.
-Operating along the Olancho – Colon border, the Rivera Maradiaga brothers, apparently with their father’s blessing, began stealing and reselling cattle.
-Their own properties expanded with time, and at some point in the late 1990s or early 2000s, they teamed with the largest underworld figure in the area, Jorge Anibal Echeverria Ramos, alias “El Coque.”
+The Cachiros began as small-time cattle rustlers.
+Operating along the Olancho–Colón border, the Rivera Maradiaga brothers, apparently with their father’s blessing, began stealing and reselling cattle.
+Their own properties expanded with time, and at some point in the late 1990s or early 2000s, they teamed up with the largest underworld figure in the area, Jorge Anibal Echeverria Ramos, alias “El Coque.”

 Coque was well positioned both financially and politically.
 He dated one of then-Congressman Ramon Lobo’s daughters, Margarita.
 His group was a tight crew in a small town.
 The oldest Rivera Maradiaga, Javier, dated Coque’s sister.
 For his part, Lobo owns scores of land in the region, although no one has formally linked him to criminal activities.

 At some point, Coque and the Rivera Maradiaga family had a squabble that turned bloody.
 The first attempt on Coque’s life happened in San Pedro Sula.
 He survived.
 The second attempt occurred in Costa Rica.
 Again, he survived but was subsequently deported to Honduras and jailed.
 Three days after being imprisoned, he was assassinated.